vbelz/Outliers_detection/README.md

 The plots after filtering are more representative of the true data distribution.
 Based on these plots and our knowledge of the data, we can decide what range of data would be acceptable for each column.

 For this example, we would not expect price outside of range 50 000 - 10 000 000 Reais, area outside range 20-850 m2, time on market outside of range
 0-400 days.
-We can perform this type of outlier EDA for each of our column.
+We can perform this type of outliers EDA for each of our column.
 This will be useful to set up our business rules for each column in the section for outliers monitoring using pandera.